Little Shop of Physics at Robert Serunjogi’s school in Uganda

 The Fort Collins community, and the CSU community, where Robert is a well-known figure, has also supported the Little Shop of Physics team to help the school develop a science curriculum that matches the Ugandan standards in the Little Shop style of engagement, exploration, and excitement.
 (School parachutes to teach about air and air pressure?
 Oh yeah.)
 Our team—including Robert, Laura and her parents—took over 18 suitcases of equipment to share, and spent 8 days at the school sharing lessons with the students and teachers.
 All of the equipment was purchased with the generous donations of the CSU and Fort Collins communities.
 The suitcases were donated as well, for a one-way trip to Uganda, where they have a new life storing science equipment at the school.

-It was an excellent experience, as this video captures.
+It was an excellent experience, as the above video captures.
+(A higher quality version of the video is available here.)
 We have made connections, made friends.
 We will continue to support the school in the future, and we will be back.

 Thanks to the College of Natural Sciences for making this visit possible, to the members of the Fort Collins and CSU communities who donated funds (and suitcases!), to the warm and welcoming people of Bweyeeyo, to the teachers at the school who let us join their classes for so many days, and to Robert and Laura for working so hard to make the vision of the school a reality.